 William has greatly enjoyed playing with Friary already, being part of the band’s fourth consecutive win at the London and Southern Counties contest, so qualifying for the finals at the Royal Albert Hall, and playing at Blackpool in the Grand Shield, placing 6th.
 He is looking forward to future challenges and new experiences playing with Friary.

 Mike had his first brass band experience in the deepest valleys of South Wales.
 He survived.
 After studying Music & Sound Recording in Guildford (same course as our principal cornet Richard, but in the days of tape...) he ended up working in recording studios, for Classic fM, audio mixing on cruise ships and driving safari trucks across Africa.
 Mike now directs BBC News.
-He feels very privileged to be joining Friary in 2017.
+He feels very privileged to have joined Friary in 2017.